-Matthew Monk is a designer, painter, and educator.
+Matthew Monk is a designer, painter, and educator in Winston-Salem, North Carolina.

 In his book design practice, his clients include The National Gallery of Art, Yale University Press, Harvard University Graduate School of Design, Metropolis Books, The Museum of Art at Rhode Island School of Design, and Wellesley College.
 His work has earned numerous awards and has appeared in Print, Communication Arts, Graphis, ID, Metropolis, and AIGA 50 Books/50 Covers, among others.